The Home Depot, Inc. research snapshot

 HD AI Trading Strategy Framework

 The HD AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price levels with comparable sales, Pro demand, housing turnover, gross margin, acquisition integration, interest expense, and free cash flow.
+It connects price levels with comparable sales, Pro demand, housing turnover, gross margin, acquisition integration, interest expense, free cash flow, and the impact of the July 30 organizational realignment.

 Trend-following setup

-Watch for HD to hold above the $323 to $324 50-day area and reclaim $354 to $356 with improving volume, stable fiscal 2026 guidance, and no negative update on big-ticket project demand.
+Watch for HD to hold above the $328.80 to $331 support zone and reclaim $349 to $370 with improving volume, stable fiscal 2026 guidance, no negative update on big-ticket project demand, and evidence the Pro acceleration plan is gaining share.

-A failed move through the 200-day average followed by a close below the 50-day average should reduce trend confidence, especially if housing or tariff commentary weakens.
+A failed move through the 200-day average followed by a close below $328.80 should reduce trend confidence, especially if housing or tariff commentary weakens or the data privacy lawsuit escalates.

 Mean-reversion setup

-If HD pulls back toward the 50-day average without a permanent earnings reset, compare the lower price with fiscal 2026 EPS guidance, free cash flow, debt reduction, dividend coverage, and Lowe's relative performance.
+If HD pulls back toward the 50-day moving average or the $310 area without a permanent earnings reset, compare the lower price with fiscal 2026 EPS guidance, free cash flow, debt reduction, dividend coverage, and Lowe's relative performance.

-Do not treat every pullback as attractive if comparable sales turn negative, acquisition costs rise, or free cash flow fails to cover dividends and deleveraging.
+Do not treat every pullback as attractive if comparable sales turn negative, acquisition costs rise, free cash flow fails to cover dividends and deleveraging, or the forward multiple stays above 22x without matching growth.

 Fundamental monitor

-Track comparable sales, U.S. comps, Pro sales, DIY traffic, average ticket, SRS and GMS contribution, gross margin, operating margin, interest expense, free cash flow, debt, dividend payout, and housing turnover.
+Track comparable sales, U.S. comps, Pro sales, DIY traffic, average ticket, SRS and GMS contribution, gross margin, operating margin, interest expense, free cash flow, debt, dividend payout, housing turnover, and the results of the July 30 organizational realignment.

 Position sizing should reflect that HD can be a great business while still producing weak stock returns if bought at too high a multiple before housing demand recovers.